amrelhusseiny/amrelhusseiny.github.io/content/blog/001_networks_0007_datacenter_clos_vs_fattree/001_networks_0007_datacenter_clos_vs_fattree.md

 The __Fat__ in fat trees generally refers to that the higher you go in the tree, the bigger the links get from bandwidth standpoint.

+In Fat Tree it generally means there is multiple paths from the Source to the Root switch (Upwards) in the tree (The highest level switch) but it also means that there is a single path from the Root switch to the destination.

+If you fold a 5 stage CLOS topology into a FAT Tree, you will get the familiar Core/Aggregation/Edge topology used in many data centers,

 They tend to stick to a layered design of Super Spine, Spine and leaf layers.

 In a Fat-Tree layout many layouts exists, but the most common is what is called Butterfly Fat-Tree, in which